IotaSpencer/iotaspencer.me/_posts/2018/01/2018-01-23-so-um-jekyll.md

 - jekyll ruby
 - jekyll framework
 - github pages
+summary: |-
-description: Jekyll is a blogging framework that scores high on my board.
+  Jekyll is a blogging framework that scores high on my board.

 ---
 ## About Jekyll